tjdwill/ewi/journal.md

 ## Journal

+### 30 December 2024

+I realized that I need to add some restrictions to the app due to my desire to release in a timely manner.
+For one, I will need to disable the export user metrics feature; the code must be reorganized to handle loading externally-saved profiles.
+Currently, the load user function only expects data relevant to the user itself, but loading from a file would require processing a file path instead.
+I need to spend time refactoring *after* release.

+As a result, basic backups will need to be done by the user (copying the relevant directories).

+- Changed `ewiQt/views.cpp` to disable (hide) export.

 ### 26 December 2024

 - Decided to change the EWIUi tester to hold the EWIUi object within its layout.
 Now, I